 Alex Ross Perry

 Henry and Fay's son Ned sets out to find and kill his father for destroying his mother's life.
-But his aims are frustrated by the troublesome Susan, whose connection to Henry predates even his arrival in the lives of the Grim family.
+But his aims are frustrated by the troublesome Susan, whose connection to Henry predates even his arrival in the lives of the Rifle family.

 This comedy tells the story of two sisters, a lesbian and a sex-addict, who work as maids at a hotel in a city named Fresno.
 Their lives change when one of the sisters thinks that they might have accidentally killed a man.Written by

 mockingjaywhispers and libbym

 7 of 21 people found this review helpful.